ucla/ucla-wp-components-lib/src/docs/05-typography/09-links.md

 ---
 title: Links
 ---
-Links preform an operation that links to another page that is different from the current page you are visiting.
-UCLA has two different inline body links for white and non white backgrounds.
+Links preform an operation that direct users to a page to another page that is different from the current page they are visiting.
+UCLA has two different inline body links for white and non-white backgrounds.

 {{view '@links'}}
 ```